JosephCatrambone/Aij/README.md

 # Aij
 A small, simple Java AI library with no external requirements.

+## What's New

+v1.1: Lots of speed improvements!
+Parallel matrix operations!
+Breaking changes include moving to Double from Float for better Java 8 parallel/stream support.

+v1.0: New high-level model interface.
+Graph serialization.
+LOTS of new node types like ReLU, Softmax, HStack, and Broadcast.

 ## Samples:

 ### Training XOR with the High-Level Wrapper: